Best Bikes for College Students to Ride Around the Campus

 What Gearing and Brakes Do You Need?

-The best gearing would be a wide-cassette, single-chainring drivetrain, like the Public C9’s 9-speed or the Marin Larkspur 1’s 10-speed.
+The best gearing would be a wide-cassette, single-chainring drivetrain, like the Public C9’s 9-speed or the internal gearing of the Priority Classic Plus.
 Alternatively, a single-speed/fixie bike would be great in an area without hills.

 The best bikes for college students are typically cheaper, so you won’t always find disc brakes.
 However, choosing one with disc brakes (mechanical or hydraulic) is ideal, when possible.